sparkfun/artemis_dev_platform/README.md

 BOARD=redboard_artemis                                    # or: edge, artemis_thing_plus, artemis_redboard_nano, artemis_redboard_atp etc...
 EXAMPLE=hello_world_uart                                  # or: ble_cordio_tag, blinky, tensorflow_micro_speech or other applicable example for board
-cd AmbiqSuiteSDK/boards_sfe/$BOARD/examples/$EXAMPLE/gcc  # go to the example Makefile make bootload_asb                                         # builds to upload with the Ambiq Secure Bootloader (protected + always avaialable) make bootload_svl                                         # builds to upload with the SparkFun Variable Loader (can be overwritten + must be flashed to board first)
+cd AmbiqSuiteSDK/boards_sfe/$BOARD/examples/$EXAMPLE/gcc  # go to the example Makefile make asb                                         # builds to upload with the Ambiq Secure Bootloader (protected + always avaialable) make svl                                         # builds to upload with the SparkFun Variable Loader (can be overwritten + must be flashed to board first)
 ```

 ## Building New Projects